rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     !!! note

         RPM supports transactions.
-In the previous exercises we could have performed a single rpm transaction that included the original package we wanted to install as well as all the packages and libraries it depends on.
+In the previous exercises, we could have performed a single rpm transaction that included the original package we wanted to install and all the packages and libraries it depended on.
 A single command such as the one below would have sufficed:

             ```
             $  rpm -Uvh  wget-*.rpm  libmetalink-*.rpm
             ```